arturoperez3/datascience/README.md

 # datascience
-R code written for Math 3890 (Mathematical Data Science) at Vanderbilt University
+R code written for Math 3890 at Vanderbilt University